chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ```

 <!--
-And kubernetes takes that a step further, your workload also has unique names
+And Kubernetes takes that a step further, your workload also has unique names
 -->

 ---